Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 * With the library [lib-properties] easy `registering` and `accessing` from own properties files are possible.
-    * _Hint:_
-      `Own` properties means properties files which are not automatically included into the `Presenter`s through the library [afterburner.fx].
+    * _Hint:_ `Own` properties means properties files which are not automatically included into the `Presenter`s through the library [afterburner.fx].

 <br />
-How to register a resource bundle
+How to register a resource bundle:
 ```java
 public interface IApplicationConfiguration {